QuantLaw/legal-data-clustering/README.md

 ### Run

-Execute `./run_example_configs.sh` to preprocess the graphs in multiple configurations, cluster them, map the clusterings over all available years.
+Run `./run_example_configs.sh` to preprocess the graphs in multiple configurations, cluster them and map the clusterings over all available years.